salusai/mastrogpt-training/lessons/3-form.md

   return fen
 ```

-### It is very common to extract output with regexp
+### It is very common to extract output with regexps

 ---
 ![bg](https://fakeimg.pl/700x400/ff0000,0/0A6BAC?retina=1&text=Exercise)

 ---
-# Exercise
+# Exercise: Custom Puzzle

-- Modify the `puzzle` command to show a form to customize the puzzle:
+- Modify the `puzzle` command to show a form to customize the puzzle.
+- Change the prompt to ask for a puzzle with the selected pieces
 <center>
 <img src="3-form/chesspuzzle.png">
 </center>

-- Change the prompt to ask for a puzzle with the selected pieces
+Check the solution with: `ops ai lessons 3-form --solution`